Scenario-Convert Tool

 First call:

-The -d argument here is optional.
-If not specified, the database will be created in the same folder that the OSM file is in.
+This will create a myScenario.db file in the same directory of the input file map.osm.
+The -s argument here is optional.
+If not specified, the database will be named the same as the OSM file.

 Second call: